Range#include? needs some optimization

 Maybe it should check 'aa'.class and 123.class first, or use <=> instead of == to check, when 'aa' <=> 123 returns nil(== only returns true/false, no nil), the procedure breaks.

-#1 Updated by Alexey Muranov about 2 years ago
+#1 Updated by Alexey Muranov over 2 years ago

 There is method